potluck/cs183b-bootstrap/_courses/lec06/index.md

 readings:
   - link: <a href="http://youtu.be/raIUQP71SBU?t=29s">[video] How we put Facebook on the path to 1 billion users</a> - Chamath Palihapitiya
   - link: <a href="http://www.inc.com/magazine/20091101/does-slow-growth-equal-slow-death.html">Does Slow Growth Equal Slow Death?</a> by Joel Spolsky
-  - link: <a href="http://jeff.a16z.com/2012/01/18/a-recipe-for-growth-adding-layers-to-the-cake/">A Recipe for Growth: Adding Layers to the Cake</a> by Jeff Jordan
+  - link: <a href="http://jeff.a16z.com/2012/01/18/a-recipe-for-growth-adding-layers-to-the-cake/">A Recipe for Growth - Adding Layers to the Cake</a> by Jeff Jordan
   - link: <a href="http://allthingsd.com/20121020/mark-zuckerberg-on-facebooks-early-days-go-hard-or-go-home/">Mark Zuckerberg on Facebook’s Early Days</a> by Mike Isaac
   - link: <a href="http://allthingsd.com/20121020/the-secret-behind-pinterests-growth-was-marketing-not-engineering-says-ceo-ben-silbermann/">The Secret Behind Pinterest’s Growth Was Marketing, Not Engineering</a> by Liz Gannes
   - link: <a href="https://www.facebook.com/photo.php?v=3707283286197">[video]Growth Accounting & Triangle Heatmap Explanation</a> by Danny Ferante